codergoel/Innov8-Hackathon-IIT-Delhi-/README.md

 # README for Part 2 solution

-## Soldier Defection Risk Synthetic Dataset Generation
+## Soldier Defection Risk Synthetic Dataset Generation (Kindly Navigate to the Part 2 folder)

 This repository contains a Python script that generates a synthetic dataset of 10,000 soldiers to model and predict the likelihood of military defection based on various individual and external factors.
 The dataset is designed to simulate real-world scenarios and is useful for research, analysis, and modeling purposes.